awsdocs/amazon-emr-management-guide/doc_source/emr-studio-service-role.md

    }
    ```

 1. Remove any default permissions associated with the role, and include the permissions from the following sample IAM permissions policy\.
+Alternatively, you can create a custom policy that includes the [EMR Studio service role permissions](#emr-studio-service-role-permissions-table)\.
 **Note**
-Where applicable, you should change `"Resource":"*"` in the following policy to specify the Amazon Resource Name \(ARN\) of the resource or resources that the statement covers for your use cases\.
+Where applicable, change `"Resource":"*"` in the following policy to specify the Amazon Resource Name \(ARN\) of the resource or resources that the statement covers for your use cases\.
-Access for the `ModifyNetworkInterfaceAttribute` API must remain as\-is in the following policy, and cannot be scoped down using resource tagging\.
-This is due to technical limitations with Amazon EC2 tag\-based access control and the way in which EMR Studio uses `ModifyNetworkInterfaceAttribute`\.
+Access for the `ModifyNetworkInterfaceAttribute` API must remain as\-is in the following policy due to technical limitations with Amazon EC2 tag\-based access control and the way EMR Studio uses `ModifyNetworkInterfaceAttribute`\.
-The following statements must remain unchanged in order for EMR Studio to work with your service role: `AllowAddingEMRTagsDuringDefaultSecurityGroupCreation` and `AllowAddingTagsDuringEC2ENICreation`\.
+The following statements must remain unchanged in order for EMR Studio to work with the service role: `AllowAddingEMRTagsDuringDefaultSecurityGroupCreation` and `AllowAddingTagsDuringEC2ENICreation`\.

    ```
    {